Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/samples/ClientSideUserAuthentication.md

 var client = new BlobClient(new Uri("https://myaccount.blob.core.windows.net/mycontainer/myblob"), credential);
 ```
-Similiarly to the `InteractiveBrowserCredential` the `DeviceCodeCredential` will also initiate the user interaction automatically as needed.
+Similarly to the `InteractiveBrowserCredential` the `DeviceCodeCredential` will also initiate the user interaction automatically as needed.
 To instantiate the `DeviceCodeCredential` the application must provide a callback which is called to display the device code along with details on how to authenticate to the user.
 In the above sample a lambda is provided which prints the full device code message to the console.

 ## Controlling user interaction